ArintonAkos/ArintonAkos/README.md

 # 💫 About Me:
-I'm currenty working on solving the 2D cutting stock problem with Genetic Algorithms (Artificial Intelligence).<br>I'm also working on a Database Management System (DBMS) as well as on an SQL parser.<br>I'm currently learning Machine Learning and Python + NumPy.
+<br>I'm working on a Database Management System (DBMS) as well as on an SQL parser.<br>I'm currently learning Machine Learning and Python + NumPy.

 # Work Profile: